cognesy/instructor-php/docs/cookbook/examples/techniques/handling_errors.mdx

 This allows you to remain within a function call even if an error occurs, facilitating better error handling without breaking the code flow.

+> NOTE: Instructor offers a built-in Maybe wrapper class that you can use to handle errors.
+> See the example in Basics section for more details.

 ## Example

 ```php